PostmanPeteB/18birds-portfolio/README.md

+## Note
+This repository is intentionally sanitized.
+It does not include private credentials, customer data, production secrets, or the complete private production codebase.

 # 18Birds

 18Birds is a multi-tenant golf scoring and administration platform designed to support clubs, competitions, operational workflows, and scalable SaaS delivery.